Updated August 2026 · Verified against Government of New Brunswick (Department of Post-Secondary Education, Training and Labour) guidelines

 Program Description

-Cost-shared grants to New Brunswick employers to train existing or potential employees.
-Reimburses 25-50% of eligible training costs up to $20,000 per employer per region per fiscal year (up to $40,000 total for multi-region employers).
+Cost-shared grants to New Brunswick employers to train their existing employees.
+Reimburses 25-50% of eligible training costs, with a maximum government contribution of $20,000 per employer, per region, per fiscal year.
+Training must be delivered by a third-party provider that is separate and distinct from the employer.
 Continuous intake.
 Replaces the closed Canada-New Brunswick Job Grant.

 Eligibility Requirements

-- Participants must work in New Brunswick on a permanent basis
+• Participants must work in New Brunswick on a permanent basis — full-time, part-time or seasonal all qualify

 Quick Assessment